CaioCamatta/sol-script/README.md

   expression ";"

 assignment-statement:
-  postfix-call-expression "=" expression  # the compiler ensures the postfix-call-expression is a valid target of assigment.
+  expression "=" expression  # the compiler ensures the expression is a valid target of assigment.

 print-statement:
   "print" expression ";"